-IMT Des Moines Marathon race number/bib colors are light blue and mile markers are yellow.
+IMT Des Moines Marathon race number/bib colors are light blue and mile markers are orange.

-IMT Des Moines Half Marathon race number/bib colors are orange and mile markers are red.
+IMT Des Moines Half Marathon race number/bib colors are orange and mile markers are light blue.

 Bankers Trust Marathon Relay race number/bib colors are light green and transition areas are orange.